smart #1 vs Renault Megane E-Tech

 Feature Showdown

-The smart #1 features a 12.8-inch touchscreen, while the Renault Megane E-Tech gets a 9-inch display and 12.3-inch instruments.
+The smart #1 features a 12.8-inch touchscreen paired with a 9.2-inch digital dash, while the Renault Megane E-Tech gets a 9-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The smart #1 stands out with heated front seats and power tailgate that you will not find on the Renault Megane E-Tech.
+The smart #1 stands out with heated front seats, power tailgate and Beats audio that you will not find on the Renault Megane E-Tech.
 The Renault Megane E-Tech counters with head-up display and BOSE audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain